Scalar Quantization as Sparse Least Square Optimization

-Under the setting of algorithm \ref{alg:l1Quantization}, the complexity will be $O(tm^{2})$, where $t$ is the number of iterations and $m$ is the length of $\boldsymbol{\hat{w}}$. \cite{hong2017ConvergenceCoordinate} argues that the iteration of convergence could be sub-linear with $t \in O(1/\epsilon)$ for strongly convex situations, where $\epsilon$ is the error of the result.
-In practice, for the optimization of the proposed algorithm, optimum could usually be found in acceptable iterations.
-In contrast, the time complexity of K-mean algorithm would be $O(tkm^{2})$, where $t$ is the number of iterations; $k$ is the number of cluster centroids, which is also the desired number of distinct values; and $m$ is the length of $\boldsymbol{\hat{w}}$.
-The complexity growth linearly with respect to $k$, and this time complexity could be problematic for quantization of moderate to large number of distinct values.
-For instance, the requirement could be to quantize the bit-width to the nearest $2^k$ to reduce memory cost yet preserve most of the information.
+Under the setting of algorithm \ref{alg:l1Quantization}, since the matrix to be optimized is $m \times m$ (where $m$ is the length of $\boldsymbol{\hat{w}}$), the complexity will be $O(t_{l}m^{2})$.
+As we have seen in section \ref{subsubsec:convergence}, the target function will converge globally and linearly under Coordinate Descent optimization, and the number of iterations to expect is usually less than those of k-means.
+In our experiments, as one can observe from section \ref{sec:experiment}, the optimum can usually be found in acceptable number of iterations.
+With the popular Lloyd's method, the time complexity of k-mean algorithm is $O(t_{k}kTm)$, where $t_{k}$ is the number of iterations; $k$ is the number of cluster centroids (and the desired number of distinct values in scalar quantization); $m$ is the length of $\boldsymbol{\hat{w}}$; and $T$ is the times of trials to guarantee convergence.
+By comparing the two complexities, one can observe that if there is $t_{k}kT \in \Omega(t_{l}m)$, the k-means-based method will be asymptotically running in a higher complexity, and the complexity of the proposed method will become more preferable.
+This case will unlikely to happen when $k$ is small, but will become common when we have $k\in \theta(m)$.
+That is to say, if moderate to large number of post-quantization values(high-resolution results) is desired in the quantization task, the proposed algorithm will converge faster than k-means.
+This type of quantization requirements are not unusual in engineering applications: for instance, sometimes it would be desirable to reduce the number of distinct values to the nearest $2^k$ to reduce memory cost yet preserve most of the information.